“Let’s have a chat.”

 You’ll learn valuable phrases for specific scenarios like greeting someone, shopping and telling time.

-The CD set aims to help you learn conversational Spanish quickly, so, hopefully, you’ll be conversing comfortably in no time!
+The CD set aims to help you learn conversational Spanish quickly, so hopefully, you’ll be conversing comfortably in no time!

-“Practice Makes Perfect Spanish Conversation” is a study program in the form of a convenient book.
-It aims to make you comfortable and confident speaking Spanish with native speakers.
+This book is a study program in paper format.
+It aims to make you comfortable and confident when speaking Spanish with native speakers.

 The book’s lessons revolve around realistic dialogues, but the lessons also teach you vocabulary, pronunciation and grammar along the way for a more comprehensive learning experience.